Cour-de-cassation/label/packages/courDeCassation/README.md

 ## Note: adaptation to docker or kubernetes (k8s)

+Ops doc for label can be read [here](https://github.com/Cour-de-cassation/Knowledge-base-ops/blob/master/plateforme-interne/integration-exploitation/apps-k8s/label.md).

 Migration is running to go to kubernetes.
 First step is a dockerized env Status :
-- production: use docker (future: k8s)
+- production: use kubectl (k8s)
 - pre-prod: neither docker or kubectl (future: k8s)

 ### with docker